102.1. Get started with TAP#

 results = service.search(query).to_table()

-.
-The table's display will automatically be truncated by the notebook because the Object
+Option to display the results.
+The table's display will automatically be truncated by the notebook because the Object table has 1296 columns.

 # results

-column for every row of the results table,
+column_name column for every row of the results table,

 and write the name when there is a match.